How Does Click Forensics Work?

 Three, everyone will deal with invalid or fraudulent clicks.

 But fraudulent clicks?
 You can’t just let them be — they hurt campaigns, and yours won’t be an exception.
 Adapting to them means finding a way to fight back, and you can only do it using click forensics.
+Awareness that is built through a data-driven click forensics tool will allow you to mitigate the threats and build more successful campaigns.

 What Is Click Forensics?